libsdl-org/SDL/docs/README-winrt.md

 set of Win32-style cursor image-resource files.
 A copy of suitable resource files can be found in `src/main/winrt/`.
 Adding them to an app's Visual C++ project file should be sufficient to get the app to use them.

+#### SDL's Visual Studio project file fails to open, with message, "The system can't find the file specified."

+This can be caused for any one of a few reasons, which Visual Studio can report, but won't always do so in an up-front manner.

+To help determine why this error comes up:

+1. open a copy of Visual Studio without opening a project file.
+This can be accomplished via Windows' Start Menu, among other means.
+2. show Visual Studio's Output window.
+This can be done by going to VS' menu bar, then to View, and then to Output.
+3. try opening the SDL project file directly by going to VS' menu bar, then to File, then to Open, then to Project/Solution.
+When a File-Open dialog appears, open the SDL project (such as the one in SDL's source code, in its directory, VisualC-WinRT/UWP_VS2015/).
+4. after attempting to open SDL's Visual Studio project file, additional error information will be output to the Output window.

+If Visual Studio reports (via its Output window) that the project:

+"could not be loaded because it's missing install components.
+To fix this launch Visual Studio setup with the following selections:
+Microsoft.VisualStudio.ComponentGroup.UWP.VC"

+... then you will need to re-launch Visual Studio's installer, and make sure that the workflow for "Universal Windows Platform development" is checked, and that its optional component, "C++ Universal Windows Platform tools" is also checked.
+While you are there, if you are planning on targeting UWP / Windows 10, also make sure that you check the optional component, "Windows 10 SDK (10.0.10240.0)".
+After making sure these items are checked as-appropriate, install them.

+Once you install these components, try re-launching Visual Studio, and re-opening the SDL project file.
+If you still get the error dialog, try using the Output window, again, seeing what Visual Studio says about it.